mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

 # Results

-The data logger recorded data for five different drivers on an autocross, acceleration, and skidpad course.
-Acceleration data recorded from the autocross course was used to produce traction circles for the two drivers who drove that course.
-A comparison between the two drivers' traction circles indicates that, while the two drivers had similar lateral accelerations, Driver One was capable of achieving higher longitudinal accelerations.
-This analysis suggest that Driver Two is not at the limits of the car's longitudinal acceleration and as room for improvement in the autocross event.
+The data logger recorded data for five different drivers on autocross, acceleration, and skidpad courses.
+Acceleration data from the autocross course was used to produce traction circles for the two drivers who drove that course.
+A comparison between the two drivers' traction circles indicated that, while both drivers had similar lateral accelerations, Driver One achieved higher longitudinal accelerations.
+This suggested that Driver Two had room for improvement in maximizing the vehicle's longitudinal acceleration during the autocross event.

 <div class="gallery-box">
   <div class="gallery_three">